wsdfhjxc/kwin-scripts/README.md

 ### In case of some terrible things that could happen

-If your windows become unaccessible, the following command will bring them back:
+Potentially, there is a chance that your windows might become unaccessible.

+In order to restore the windows, open KRunner (Alt+Space), launch Konsole and run:

 ```
 kwin_x11 --replace & disown